Meet the villain: Moondancer House

 Inspired, I gestured for Cassandra to kneel with me on the thin carpet.
 After all, there was always a chance she could see him and if she could see him, then she would understand why I never went out, why I kept everyone at a distance and why I was so afraid

 But beneath that fear, a selfish part of me longed for her—for everyone—to know that I had given up my life to protect theirs.
-That I was a damn hero.
 Because without Mom and without me, our devil would take the world.

 “Can you hear that?”
 I asked, voice shrill.
 I cleared my throat.